 Students can fulfill the capstone requirement in one of two ways:

-1. Complete HON 398 (Capstone proposal required)
+1. Complete HON 398, or other discipline appropriate course (Capstone proposal required)

 2. A course that has been pre-approved (proposal not required)